A handful of country boozers with rooms + a pizza shop.

-The B&C is the first boozer we got our hands on.
-The pub sits just off the A303 in the village of Zeals.
-It’s a convenient spot for a Sunday roast or a local ale or two after a stroll around the nearby gardens at Stourhead.
+The B&C was the first pub to join our family, tucked just off the A303 in the village of Zeals.
+It’s a handy spot for a Sunday roast or a pint of local ale after a stroll through the beautiful gardens at nearby Stourhead.

-With the addition of six spanking new rooms and following a pretty serious renovation project at the beginning, the pub is now the cosiest we have when it comes to long winter evenings and a good night’s kip.
+Following a major renovation – and the addition of six brand new rooms – the pub is now the cosiest we have when it comes to long winter evenings and a good night’s kip.

-The D&G joined the family in April 2021.
-We think of this one as a pizza pub because we managed to squeeze an oven into the kitchen.
-The chefs love it and on the menu you’ll find nole pizza, our handmade pies and other seasonal dishes and bites.
+The D&G joined the family in April 2021, and we like to think of it as our pizza pub – thanks to the wood-fired oven we managed to squeeze into the kitchen.
+The chefs love stretching the dough, but you’ll also find handmade pies, and a selection of seasonal dishes and bites on the menu.

-Sitting in the heart of Salisbury Plain – a great stop for a stroll – the Dog has five simple and stylish rooms; great food; and local beer by the gallon.
+Set in the heart of Salisbury Plain, it’s a perfect pit stop after a country stroll.
+With six simple yet stylish rooms, great food, and local beer by the gallon.
 Or pint, if you’d prefer.

 The GA is a real gem.
-Steeped in history, the pub was once a thriving coaching inn for travelers having their way to and from London.
-In some senses, not much has changed, albeit there are fewer horses and more cars.
-There’s still plenty of beer, perhaps a little less debauchery, more rooms (nine in fact) and glass tankards as opposed to metal ones.
+Steeped in history, this former coaching inn once bustled with travelers making their way to and from London.
+In some sense, not much has changed—albeit there are fewer horses and more cars.
+The beer still flows freely (with perhaps a touch less debauchery), and while the tankards are now glass rather than metal, the charm remains.
+There are even more rooms now – nine, to be exact.

-The QH is a 19th Century rural pub which sits prominently in the Chalke Valley and has all the quirks and charm one expects from a country boozer.
+The QH is a 19th-century country pub nestled in the heart of the Chalke Valley, brimming with all the quirks and charm you’d hope for in a country pub.

-The historic pub was once part of the Earl of Pembroke’s estate and still boasts many original features such as flagstone flooring and a cosy inglenook fireplace with a large wood burner that is lit all through the winter.
-Outside there is a lovely leafy courtyard garden to the rear, with 4 cosy and comfortable annexe rooms, and a summer beer garden in the wild meadow across the road.
+features like worn flagstone floors and a snug inglenook fireplace, where the wood burner is lit all winter long.
+Outside, there is a lovely leafy courtyard garden to the rear, with 4 cosy and comfortable annexe rooms, and a summer beer garden in the wild meadow across the road.

 The Silver Plough dates back to the 18th Century and is packed with charm and period features.
 It’s a place for people to pop in for a pint and a packet of crisps, or something more substantial from our food menu.